Serfdom in Russia: Eighteenth and nineteenth centuries

+Edicts of 1718, 1734, 1750, 1761, and 1767 obliged landlords to feed their peasants in times of crop failure and famine and to prevent their impoverishment.
+Since 1722 landlords were responsible for the correct payment of the per capita tax by their peasants (the tax was collected from the peasants and paid to the treasury by the landlord himself or his clerk).
+It was forbidden to put peasants on torture for their master's debts.
+In order to suppress fraudulent practices of landlords, who during audits recorded persons who did not belong to serfs, allegedly with their consent, decrees of 1775, 1781 and 1783 prohibited voluntary registration of serfs.
+The legislation stipulated conditions that allowed peasants to leave the serf state.
+Edicts of 1737, 1743, 1744, 1745, 1770, and 1773 declared free those who returned from captivity, as well as foreigners who accepted Eastern Orthodoxy.
+The children of foster homes and those who had graduated from the St. Petersburg Academy of Arts could not be enserfed.
+Freedom was granted to retired soldiers who were serfs.
 Peter III created two measures in 1762 that influenced the abolition of serfdom.
 He ended mandatory military service for nobles with the abolition of compulsory noble state service.
 This provided a rationale to end serfdom.
 Second, was the secularization of the church estates, which transferred its peasants and land to state jurisdiction.
 In 1775 measures were taken by Catherine II to prosecute estate owners for the cruel treatment of serfs.
 These measures were strengthened in 1817 and the late 1820s.
 There were even laws that required estate owners to help serfs in time of famine, which included grain to be kept in reserve.
 These policies failed to aid famines in the early nineteenth century due to estate owner negligence.

-Tsar Alexander I and his advisors quietly discussed the options at length.
-Obstacles included the failure of abolition in Austria and the political reaction against the French Revolution.
-Cautiously, he freed peasants from Estonia and Latvia and extended the right to own land to most classes of subjects, including state-owned peasants, in 1801 and created a new social category of "free agriculturalist", for peasants voluntarily emancipated by their masters, in 1803.
-The great majority of serfs were not affected.